 this recipe keeps the peppers colorful and crunchy

 But what I love most about this recipe is that there’s no long cooking of the peppers.
 I just bring the pot to a boil, stir in the pectin, and let it cook for 1 minute.
 That’s it.
 All the recipes I researched cooked the peppers for a full 10 minutes before adding the pectin.
 I took a chance and sidestepped all that.
 It was perfect.
 And this way the peppers stay fresh and bright.

-Working with hot peppers is not an exact science.
-Some jalapenos are hot, some are not so much.
+It’s not an exact science.
+Some jalapeños are hot, some are not so much.
 There’s no real way to tell until you taste.
 But since the whole point of hot pepper jelly is the heat, I suggest erring on the more is better side.
-If you are really heat loving, you can substitute HABANERO peppers for the jalapenos.
+For some serious heat you can substitute habanero or Serrano peppers.

 - 3 cups sugar

 - 1.75 ounce box no sugar needed pectin